genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 `
 ```

-Configure your column to have the specific class name [column config](https://ag-grid.com/javascript-data-grid/cell-styles/#cell-class):
+Configure your column to have the specific class name:

 ```ts
 {field: 'NOTES', cellClass: 'notes-column'},